openstack/nova/doc/source/devref/distributed_scheduler.rst

 3. The Parent Zone sorts and aggregates all the Weights and a final Build Plan is constructed.
 4. The Build Plan is executed upon.
 Concurrently, Instance Create requests are sent to each of the selected Hosts, be they local or in a child zone.
 Child Zones may forward the requests to their Child Zones as needed.

+`ZoneAwareScheduler` by itself is not capable of handling all the provisioning itself.
+Derived classes are used to select which Host filtering and Weighing strategy will be used.
+We'll go into more detail on that later.

 Filtering and Weighing
 ------------
 Filtering (excluding Compute nodes incapable of fulfilling the request) and Weighing (computing the relative "fitness" of a Compute node to fulfill the request) are very subjective operations.
 Service Providers will probably have a very different set of filtering and weighing rules than private cloud administrators.
 The filtering and weighing aspects of the `ZoneAwareScheduler` are flexible and extensible.
 We will explain how to do this later in this document.